Chinese people love the latest technology and they use their phones for everything.

 Taobao is China's equivalent of Amazon.

-So try some of these apps, or all of them, and get the most out of your time living and teaching in China.
+So try some of these apps, or all of them, and get the most out of your time traveling or living in China.

 Do you recommend any other must-have apps for China?
 Let me know in the comments.